 The CPES mini-consortium program provides a unique forum for creating synergy among industries and defining new research directions to meet future industry needs.
 The formation of the mini-consortium allows CPES to pool resources and focus on developing pre-competitive technologies to address common challenges, and sharing the research results among mini-consortium members.

-ALSTOM Transport, Crane Aerospace, Delta Electronics, GE Global Research, Mitsubishi Electric Corporation, Nissan Motor Co., Ltd., Rolls-Royce, SAFRAN, Samsung Electronics, TEMA, United Technologies Research Center
+ALSTOM Transport, Crane Aerospace, Delta Electronics, GE Global Research, General Motors Company, Mitsubishi Electric Corporation, Nissan Motor Co., Ltd., Rolls-Royce, SAFRAN, Sumitomo Electric Industries, Ltd., TEMA, United Technologies Research Center

 View HDI Prospectus (January 2013)